Pulpotomy: Regeneration

-The ideal pulpotomy treatment should leave the radicular pulp alive and healthy In this case, the tooth should be filled with noxious restorative materials within, thereby diminishing the chances of internal resorption, as well as formation of reparative dentin.
+The ideal pulpotomy treatment should leave the radicular pulp alive and healthy.
+In this case, the tooth should be filled with noxious restorative materials within, thereby diminishing the chances of internal resorption, as well as formation of reparative dentin.
 Calcium hydroxide was the first agent used in pulpotomies that demonstrated any capacity to induce regeneration of dentin.
-However, the success rate is not that high.
-Recent advances in the field of bone and dentin formation have opened exciting new vistas for pulp therapy, which is a factor called bone morphogenetic protein (BMP).
-It has bone inductive properties, that can predictably induce bone for use in the fields of orthopedic, oral, and periodontal surgery.
+However, the success rate is not very high.
+Recent advances in the field of bone and dentin formation have opened new vistas for pulp therapy, which is a factor called bone morphogenetic protein (BMP).
+It has bone-inductive properties, that can predictably induce bone for use in the fields of orthopedic, oral, and periodontal surgery.
 Most importantly for dentistry, these osteogenic proteins hold promise for pulp therapy.

 Young permanent teeth

 Partial pulpotomy for carious exposures

 Partial pulpotomy is also indicated in young permanent teeth with pulp exposure due to caries, provided that the bleeding can be controlled within several minutes.
 It is a procedure in which the inflamed pulp tissue beneath an exposure is removed to a depth of 1 to 3mm or deeper to reach the level of healthy pulp tissue.
 Pulpal bleeding can be controlled by irrigation of sodium hypochlorite or chlorhexidine.
 The site is then covered with a pulpal medicament, calcium hydroxide or MTA, followed by a final restoration that provides a complete seal to prevent any leakage and bacterial contamination following the restoration.

 After the procedure, the remaining pulp should remain vital and the patient should be free of any adverse clinical signs or symptoms such as sensitivity, pain or swelling.
-Immature teeth should continue its normal development and apexogenesis.
+Immature teeth should continue normal development and apexogenesis.